-Add reinforcement tape, such as electrical insulation tape, to the corners as shown in the photographs with the number of layers dependant on the forces generated from the boat.
+Add reinforcement tape (e.g.electrical insulation tape) to the corners as shown in the photographs with the number of layers dependant on the forces generated from the boat.
 Two layers is sufficient for Footy sails.
 Fit eyelets to the bottom corners, making sure that the tack eyelet allows the mast to fit within the sleeve in front of it.
 An important part of the design is a wide head shape at right angles to the mast.
 Stick the tape along the top of the leech and fold it over the head and down the other side.
 Repeat on the other side of the sail.
 Battens need only be fitted to one side.
-They can made from any flexible thin plastic fixed with double sided tape and reinforced by tape to the sail at the front end and around the aft end of sail.
+Any flexible thin plastic can be fixed with double sided tape reinforced by tape to the sail at the front end and